neon-bindings/rfcs/text/0000-cargo-wrapper.md

 └── README.md
 ```

-This RFC proposes collapsing this space of possibilities to eliminate potential points of confusion and any cognitive overhead associated with knowing which directory a user must be in and which tool applies where.
-The new layout makes a Neon project _both_ an npm package _and_ a Rust crate, and the `neon` tool _replaces_ the `cargo` tool, which should never be used.
+This RFC proposes collapsing this space of possibilities to **eliminate confusion and cognitive overhead** associated with knowing which directory a user must be in and which tool applies where.
+The new layout makes a Neon project **_both_ an npm package _and_ a Rust crate**.
+The `neon` tool _replaces_ the `cargo` executable entirely in a Neon programmer's workflow; that is, `cargo` should never be used in a Neon project.
+Moreover, the `neon` tool should work regardless of what subdirectory of the project a user happens to be in (just as cargo works today).

 ```
 my-neon-lib